compulim/docker-iisnode/README.md

 1. Enable Failed Request Tracing for the site
 2. Create a tracing rule
-3. Copy the log to local drive
+3. Copy the log and view it locally

 ## Enable Failed Request Tracing for the site

-Run `C:\Windows\system32\inetsrv\appcmd configure trace "Production Site" /enablesite`.
+Run `C:\Windows\system32\inetsrv\appcmd.exe configure trace "Production Site" /enablesite`.

 It will enable Failed Request Tracing for site named "Production Site".
 By default, it will write to `C:\inetpub\logs\FailedReqLogFiles\W3SVC0000000000`, with up to 50 rolling files.

+> You can find more information on [TechNet](https://technet.microsoft.com/en-us/library/cc725786(v=ws.10).aspx).

 ## Create a tracing rule